 The measurement uncertainty for BS type 1-O out of band TRP requirements is based on the AAS BS MU analysis in TR 37.843 [9].

-The TRP MU consists of an MU per point and a Summation Error (SE) which allows for errors in the calculation of the TRP from multiple directional power measurements and allows for a sparse grid to be used to reduce measurement time.
+The TRP MU consists of an MU per point and a Summation Error (SE) which allows for errors in the calculation of the TRP from multiple directional power measurements.
 The total MU is calculated as follows: